Noam-Barzilay/Noam-Barzilay/README.md

-- 👋 Hi, I’m @Noam-Barzilay
+- 👋 Hi, I’m Noam Barzilay
-- 👀 I’m interested in software development
+- 👀 I’m interested in software development and cyber security
-- 🌱 I’m currently learning computer science
 - 📫 How to reach me: barzilay460@gmail.com, www.linkedin.com/in/noam-barzilay-734247280

 <!---